MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/layers.md

 ![Folder containing folders](media/nested-folder.png "Folder containing folders")

 You can create layers in a flattened or nested format by using CAD model design software tools.
-For more information on converting CAD models to use with Dynamics 365 Product Visualize, see [Convert your 3D (CAD) models with the Dynamics 365 Import Tool (Preview)](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/convert-models).
+For more information about converting CAD models to use with Dynamics 365 Product Visualize, see [Convert your 3D (CAD) models with the Dynamics 365 Import Tool (Preview)](../import-tool/convert-models.md).

 ## Show or hide a layer